6G

 Deliver impactful 6G insights and guidance from an operator’s perspective to provide timely guidance to the industry.
 Play a key role in preventing the fragmentation of global 6G standards and the broader ecosystem, enabling affordable and consistent deployments.
 Identify a set of high-level business drivers, including aspects of social responsibility and mobile network operator (MNO) operational needs.

 Develop requirements with a strong focus on customer-centricity.
-Engage with various stakeholders, monitor external 6G developments, and facilitate timely bilateral exchanges with relevant external organizations.
-Identify and analyze relevant standards development organizations (SDOs) and industry bodies to maximize the impact of NGMN.
+Engage with various stakeholders, monitor external 6G developments, and facilitate timely bilateral exchanges with relevant external organisations.
+Identify and analyse relevant standards development organisations (SDOs) and industry bodies to maximise the impact of NGMN.

 6G ARCHITECTURE/MIGRATION OPTIONS